Exidia: Microscopic characters

 Exidia fruit bodies are composed of hyphae with clamp connections in a gelatinous matrix.
 The spore-bearing surface is initially covered in a layer of branched hyphidia below which the basidia are formed.
 The basidia are tremelloid (ellipsoid and vertically septate), giving rise to long, sinuous sterigmata or epibasidia on which the basidiospores are produced.
 These spores are allantoid (sausage-shaped) or less commonly oblong to cylindrical.

 Species

-The list below includes species of Exidia that have recently been described or redescribed.
+The list below comprises species of Exidia (including those now referred to Descidia and Ulocolla) that have recently been described or redescribed.
+Species marked with an asterisk have been sequenced and belong to Exidia sensu stricto.
 Some additional older species may also be valid, but lack a modern description.
 The type locality (but not the wider distribution) is given for each species.